 Restoration of the Cooley House began with the roof in July of 2008, and continues today.
-Once restored, the home will be opened to the public as a museum.
-In addition to showcasing the home, the museum will also present exhibitions and educational programming.
+Once restored, the home will be opened to the public.

 The Cooley House is one of several historic homes, including the Masur Museum of Art and Layton Castle, along South Grand Street.
-Opened as a museum, it will contribute to the cultural corridor being developed along the Ouachita River from The Biedenharn Museum & Gardens, past the Northeast Louisiana Children’s Museum, and south to the Masur Museum of Art.
+This rare example of Prairie style architecture contributes to the cultural corridor along the Ouachita River from The Biedenharn Museum & Gardens, past the Northeast Louisiana Children’s Museum, and south to the Masur Museum of Art.